vkoori/snappfood-challenge/README.md

 ### Broadcast

 After sending the delay report by the user, we immediately send `http response` and also create a `socket.io` connection, until in case of a delay in response or unavailability of other services, they will not cause any problems in the user's experience.

+### Responses

+All the responses that are sent must follow the same standard in both the origin and destination sides.
+These principles can be found in the `App\Resources` path.